meta-llama/llama-cookbook/end-to-end-use-cases/coding/text2sql/fine-tuning/README.md

 llama31-8b-text2sql-peft-quantized-cot
 ```

-The train loss chart will look like this:
+The train loss chart should look like this:
 ![](train_loss_cot.png)

 ### Evaluating the fine-tuned model (With Reasoning)